step307/flowtocode/messages/ftc.generate.code.md

 # summary

-Summary of a command.
+Convert a flow into pseudocode.

 # description

-More information about a command.
-Don't repeat the summary.

-# flags.name.summary

-Description of a flag.
+Create pseudocode for the given flow & write it to standard output.

-# flags.name.description
+# flags.file.summary

-More information about a flag.
-Don't repeat the summary.
+The flow file to convert to pseudocode.

 # examples

-- <%= config.bin %> <%= command.id %>
+- <%= config.bin %> <%= command.id %> -f ./test.flow